oktadev/spring-boot-microservices-example/OKTA.md

 ![Angular Login Styled](static/angular-login-top-margin.png)

+If you don't see a top margin after making this change, it's because this is a progressive web application that caches resources.
+To clear the cache in Chrome, open Developer Tools and navigate to **Application** > **Clear Storage**, then scroll to the bottom and click the **Clear selected** button.

 You should be able to log in, see a welcome message, as well as a logout link.
 If the beer list doesn't load, it's likely because it was already loaded when the app first loaded, and you need to load its data again after logging in.

 ### Listen for Login in BeerListComponent

-Modify `beer-list.component.ts`, so it uses the `Stormpath` service to listen for an authenticated user.
+Modify `client/src/app/beer-list/beer-list.component.ts`, so it uses the `Stormpath` service to listen for an authenticated user.

 ```typescript
 import { Stormpath } from 'angular-stormpath';